-Before we can look into realistic surface appearance, we first have to be able to render the original model.
-In practice, this usually means supporting NURBS surfaces, as these - due to useful geometric properties and a compact representation - are the de-facto standard used by CAD engineers.
-In the last two decades researchers have proposed several approaches for ray tracing NURBS surfaces [SB86, PSL\99, MCFS00, WSC01], but due to the high cost of evaluating the NURBS equations this is usually too slow for interactive performance.
-More recently Benthin et al. [BWS04] have presented a framework for interactive ray tracing of bicubic Bézier patches, that allowed for interactive performance even on a single CPU.
-Essentially, we build on a (significantly modified) variant of that framework.
+Before we can look into realistic surface and lighting simulation, we first have to be able to directly render the original model at all.
+In practice, this usually means having to support non-uniform rational B-spline (NURBS) surfaces [10], as these - due to their geometric properties and compact representation - are the de-facto standard used in CAD engineering.
+In the last two decades researchers have proposed several approaches for ray tracing NURBS surfaces [23, 18, 15, 28], but due to the high cost of evaluating the NURBS equations this is usually too slow for interactive performance.
+More recently Benthin et al. [4] have demonstrated ray tracing of bicubic Bézier patches that allowed for interactive frame rates even on a single CPU.
+We build on a significantly modified variant of that framework (see Section 2.2).